Passport to English Logo

 Grammar

-To be - With the verb to be you use so or neither, then the verb to be (am), then the subject (I).
-See the examples below.
+To be - With the verb to be, we use so or neither, then a form of the verb to be (am, is, are, was, were), and then the subject.
+See the following examples.

 I'm tired.
 So am I.